Generalized Multidimensional Contests with Asymmetric Players: Equilibrium and Optimal Prize Design: Model

-The discriminatory power $r$ measures the precision of the winner-selection mechanism.
-We conventionally restrict $r\in (0,1]$ as in \cite{Klumpp2006Primaries} and many other studies.
+The parameter $R$, known as the \emph{discriminatory power}, measures the precision of the winner-selection mechanism, and the term $\hat{x}^R$ represents the ``impact" of effort $\hat{x}$.

 \paragraph{Prize Allocation Rules.} The contest organizer has a fixed budget, which is fully divisible and normalized as 1.
-The prize allocation rule is contingent on the number of battles each player wins and must be \textbf{identity-independent}, as fairness or neutrality is paramount in contexts like political elections or sports events.
+The prize allocation rule is contingent on the number of battles each player wins and must be \textbf{identity-independent}.
 We use $v$ to represent the prize allocation rule, where $v(k)$ represents a player's prize when he wins $k$ battles.
 Throughout the paper, we restrict our attention to the prize allocations that satisfy nonnegativity, monotonicity, and budget balance conditions, which is standard in the literature (see e.g., \cite*{Feng2018Split,Feng2024OptimalTeam}).

 \begin{assumption} (i) Non-negativity. $v(k)\geq 0,\forall k=0,1,\cdots,n$.

 (ii) Monotonicity. $v(k+1)\geq v(k),\forall k=0,1,\cdots,n-1$.

 (iii) Budget Balance. $v(k)+v(n-k)=1,\forall k=0,1,\cdots,n$. \end{assumption}